syslink-sh/Saudi-Weather/README.md

 - The frontend SPA is under `/public` and served by the Express server.
 Arabic localized pages are available under `/public/ar/`.
 - City dataset used by the client and server is at [public/assets/saudi_cities.json](public/assets/saudi_cities.json).

-## Security and Deployment Notes

-- CSP headers are computed to allow only hashed inline scripts.
-- HSTS and rate limiting are enabled; ensure production configuration is set and origins are restricted.
-- Use HTTPS and a managed Redis (optional) for production caching.

 ## Scripts

 - `npm start` — run the Node server